TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Additional Experiments

 \textbf{Impact of Backbone Choice.} To demonstrate the generalizability of our proposed framework and instruction data, we further evaluate TRUST-VL using an alternative backbone (Mistral-7B \cite{jiang2023mistral}), as shown in Table~\ref{tab:backbone_ablation}.
 The results demonstrate that TRUST-VL achieves highly consistent performance across datasets, with comparable accuracy under both LLaVA and Mistral backbones.
 These findings confirm that the improvements are not tied to any specific backbone.

 \textbf{Effect of Incorrect Evidence.} To examine whether TRUST-VL can still make correct inferences when provided with misleading or incorrect evidence, we randomly sample irrelevant evidence into the input and systematically evaluate the robustness of our proposed model under varying proportions of incorrect evidence (0, 25\%, 50\%, 75\%, 100\%) on NewsCLIPpings, as shown in Table~\ref{tab:evidence_robustness}.
-Notably, even under a large amount of incorrect evidence (75\%), TRUST-VL maintains strong performance and make reliable predictions despite noisy evidence (e.g., 6.25 points drop).
+Notably, even under a large amount of incorrect evidence (75\%), TRUST-VL maintains strong performance and makes reliable predictions despite noisy evidence (e.g., a 6.25-point drop).

-\textbf{Comparison with Task-Specific Models.} To further demonstrate the effectiveness of our unified framework, we include comparisons against strong task-specific baselines across representative benchmarks (Table~\ref{tab:task_specific_baselines}).
-These results demonstrate that our unified approach not only generalizes across diverse distortion types but also achieves superior performance compared to specialized models.

 \textbf{MMD-Agent Variants} We used llava-v1.5-13b as the vision-language model backbone for MMD-Agent to ensure a fair comparison among open-source baselines.
 As shown in Table~\ref{tab:mmd_agent_variants}, using GPT-4o as the base backbone significantly improves MMD-Agent’s performance but still performs substantially worse than the proposed TRUST-VL.
 This discrepancy reveals the sensitivity of MMD-Agent to the capabilities of its base models.
-As illustrated in Figure~\ref{fig:radar_performance}, existing vision-language models, including GPT-4o, struggle with subtle visual manipulations, particularly in tasks like DGM4-Face.
+As illustrated in Figure~\ref{fig:radar_performance}, existing vision-language models, including GPT-4o, struggle with subtle visual manipulations, particularly in tasks like DGM\textsuperscript{4}-Face.
 Additionally, we observed that MMD-Agent frequently suffers from incorrect grounding in its sequential reasoning process.
-This often leads to an early stop and incomplete verification, which degrades its detection performance.
+This often leads to an early stop and incomplete verification, which degrade its detection performance.